Carly Simon: 1986–1989: Move to Arista, Coming Around Again, and career resurgence

 In 1986, Simon signed with Arista Records and soon rebounded from her career slump.
 Her first album for Arista, Coming Around Again (1987), gave Simon another international hit with the title track (which was written for and featured in the 1986 Mike Nichols film Heartburn), returning her to the top 20 on the Billboard Hot 100 singles chart and the UK top 10.
 The album also featured the top 10 Adult Contemporary hits "Give Me All Night", "The Stuff That Dreams Are Made Of", "All I Want Is You" (which featured Roberta Flack on backing vocals), and the standard "As Time Goes By" (featuring Stevie Wonder on harmonica).
 Critical reception was also largely positive; People wrote "Simon remains perhaps the most interesting of women pop singers.
 This album proves she is still captivating."
 Similarly, The New York Times called it "the latest and one of the strongest chapters in a growing catalogue," it "embodies everything that the 41-year-old singer-songwriter does best."

-The album itself was Simon's first Gold release in nine years and went Platinum in 1988.
+The album remained on the Billboard 200 for over a year, became Simon's first Gold release in nine years, and went Platinum in 1988.
 It garnered her a Grammy Award nomination for Best Female Pop Vocal Performance that same year.
 In October 2017, Hot Shot Records released a two-disc 30th Anniversary deluxe edition of the album.
 These and older songs were featured in a picturesque HBO concert special titled Live from Martha's Vineyard, where Simon and her band performed live on a specially built stage in the town of Gay Head in early June 1987.
 Most of these songs were compiled for her 1988 album, Greatest Hits Live.
 Simon's first live album; Greatest Hits Live continued her mounting comeback, quickly going Gold, before later certified Platinum by the RIAA in 1996.
 From the album, a recording of Simon's evergreen "You're So Vain" was released as a single in the UK.

 Throughout the 1980s, Simon successfully contributed to several film and television scores, including the songs: